 A residential roof replacement in Boston is an excellent choice for any home, offering added insulation and enhanced curb appeal in an instant!
 A new roof also provided protection against water damage and resultant mold growth, while also potentially lowering your utility bills and protecting your home’s property values.

-One downside of a roof replacement in Boston, however, is the price!
+One downside of a residential roof replacement in Boston, however, is the price!
 Despite the cost to replace a roof in Boston, it’s vital that a homeowner invest in a new residential roof when needed.
 To alleviate your concern over the cost of a new roof, consider what’s typically included in a roof replacement in Boston, so you better understand what you’re getting for the price you pay!

 A residential roof installation in Boston doesn’t always include a tear-off of the home’s current shingles.
 In some cases, new shingles, metal roofing, or other materials are placed over current shingles, to avoid the mess and cost of a tear-off.

 However, the weight of new shingles can be too much for some homes to support, and local building codes usually only allow so many layers of roofing materials.
 Also, a full roof replacement in Boston should include tearing off all the materials, right down to the roof’s decking!
 This work ensures that your new roof is solid and secure and in good repair.

 Roof decking refers to the framework of a roof, above the rafters and joists.
 This decking provides a solid, even surface for the layers of materials that create the roof itself.
 Once shingles and other materials are removed from a home’s roof, a roof inspector will note if the decking needs repairs or replacement.
 This step is vital for a roof replacement in Boston, as roof decking in disrepair increases the risk of water damage inside the home as well as trapped humidity and resultant mold growth.